devanshjoshi08/RISCV-RV32IM-Processor/README.md

 A 6-stage pipelined RISC-V processor implementing the RV32IM instruction set in SystemVerilog, deployed on a Digilent Basys 3 FPGA (Xilinx Artix-7 XC7A35T) with clean timing closure at **100 MHz**.

-The design began as a 5-stage RV32I pipeline running at 91 MHz.
-However, after extending the ISA with hardware multiply/divide, M-mode privileged CSRs, trap handling, and a gshare branch predictor, the execute stage became the critical bottleneck, accumulating 19 logic levels and a 15.5 ns combinational path that resulted in a WNS of -5.539 ns, effectively capping the design at 64 MHz.
-To resolve this, I split the execute stage into separate forwarding (EX1) and computation (EX2) stages, which reduced the critical path to 7 logic levels and achieved clean timing closure at 100 MHz.
-As a consequence, the deeper pipeline increases the branch misprediction penalty from 2 to 3 cycles; nevertheless, the gshare predictor with BTB and return address stack mitigates this sufficiently that the 56% frequency improvement far outweighs the added latency.

-In addition to the pipeline restructuring, the processor supports all 48 RV32IM instructions, includes 64-bit hardware performance counters for cycle-accurate IPC measurement, and runs bare-metal C programs compiled with a standard RISC-V GCC toolchain with output over UART.
-The design has been validated through a 24-point comprehensive test suite, the 37-test riscv-tests ISA compliance suite, and deployment on physical hardware.
+The processor supports all 48 RV32IM instructions with a pipelined hardware multiplier and iterative divider, M-mode privileged architecture (CSR access, trap handling, MRET), a gshare branch predictor with branch target buffer and return address stack, a direct-mapped instruction cache, 3-source data forwarding, and 64-bit hardware performance counters for cycle-accurate IPC measurement.
+Runs bare-metal C programs compiled with a standard RISC-V GCC toolchain, communicating over UART at 115200 baud with LED output on the FPGA.
+Validated through a 24-point comprehensive test suite, 37-test riscv-tests ISA compliance, and hardware deployment.

 **Author:** Devansh Joshi